the-J/WhiteGoat/README.md

      * tRemove [chanel name] - channels that will notify you;
      * tStart - start twitch listener;
      * tStop - stop twitch listener;
+     * setChanelId [#chanelName]- sets chanel on which bot will respond
+     * update - needs to be called after bot settings where updated